anthonyrabiaza/anthonyrabiaza.github.io/_posts/2023-08-25-boomi-observability-aws-cloudwatch-xray/2023-08-25-boomi-observability-aws-cloudwatch-xray.markdown.md

 1. Tracing: 3 steps: Start, Stop or Error
 2. Eventing, in Stop or Error steps and event can be sent to X-Ray to inform of the success or failure of the process (including all details: server, time, environment, execution context...)
-3. Custom Metrics: a Boomi Process can send metrics related to business data or systems to CloudWatch

 #### Boomi API Processes